AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/DissipationQM.md

 ---

-## Scattering of two particles in 1D
+## Bosonization of Bosons

-Here we introduce..
+This can be similar to my Obergurgl lectures